IBMDeveloperUK/CND-Workshops/part1/readme.md

 **Logging in to Cloud Foundry**

-Before we can deploy our application we need to tell the command line tool where to put it.
+Before we can deploy our application we need to tell the command line tool where to send it.
 From your terminal:
 1. Set the API endpoint for the CLI:
 ```
 cf api https://api.eu-gb.bluemix.net